kaushikd24/LLM-Policy-Optimization/README.md

-# 🧠 DPO & GRPO: Advanced Policy Optimization for Language Models
+# DPO & GRPO: Advanced Policy Optimization for Language Models

-Welcome to my DPO & GRPO project, a comprehensive framework for optimizing language models using Direct Preference Optimization (DPO) and Group Relative Policy Optimization (GRPO), from Deepseek.
+Welcome to the DPO & GRPO project, a comprehensive framework for optimizing language models using Direct Preference Optimization (DPO) and Group Relative Policy Optimization (GRPO).
 This project leverages Hugging Face Transformers and PEFT (LoRA) to provide efficient and scalable solutions for preference learning and policy optimization.

 ---